Floer theory and flips: Homotopies

-\begin{proof} The components of the boundary of $ \ol{\M}_{d|e,2}(z_{0,1},\ldots,z_{0,d},z,z_{1,1},\ldots,z_{1,e},y)_1$ which do {\em not} involve the parametrized strip breaking, or the shaded region disappearing, correspond the terms on the left-hand-side of \eqref{morphism}.
-The components where the parametrized strip breaks correspond to the contributions to the composition $\psi \circ \phi$, while the components where the parametrized strip vanishes give the identity morphism of \ainfty modules. \end{proof}
+\begin{proof} The statement is a consequence of the description of twice-parametrized strips, similar to that of the existence of homotopies between \ainfty functors defined by quilted disks in Theorem \ref{twicequilted}.
+The components of the boundary of the moduli space of twice-quilted strips $ \ol{\M}_{d|e,2}(z^0_{1},\ldots,z^0_{d},z,z^1_{1},\ldots,z^1_{e},y)_1$ that do {\em not} involve the parametrized strip breaking, or the shaded region disappearing, correspond the terms on the left-hand side of \eqref{morphism}.
+The strata where the twice-parametrized strip breaks into once-parametrized strips correspond to the contributions to the composition $\phi_{12} \circ \phi_{01}$, while the components where the parametrized strip vanishes give the identity morphism of \ainfty modules.
+The sign computation is the same. \end{proof}